Holiday Gift Plants

 Plants make wonderful holiday gifts; they bring a bit of nature indoors and many can be replanted in Florida landscapes.

 Red poinsettia in a basket in front of a fireplace with stockings hung from the mantle If you're looking for a gift that can be enjoyed long after the season of giving, there are a variety of plants to choose from.
-Small potted Norfolk Island pines, rosemary, or holly plants can be gifted as a miniature holiday tree to be enjoyed indoors.
-For the flower-favoring folks, paperwhite narcissus, amaryllis, cyclamen, and Christmas cactus make lovely holiday gifts.
-And of course no list of holiday plants would be complete without the ever-festive poinsettias.
+Small potted Norfolk Island pines, rosemary, lemon cypress, or holly plants can be gifted as a miniature holiday tree to be enjoyed indoors.
+For the flower-favoring folks, paperwhite narcissus, amaryllis, cyclamen, anthuriums, and Christmas cactus make lovely holiday gifts.
+For more outside-the-box gifts, consider succulents and bromeliads.
+And of course, no list of holiday plants would be complete without the ever-festive poinsettia.

-When selecting a plant, make sure it has healthy foliage and that no roots are coming out of the pot.
+When selecting a plant, look for healthy foliage and that no roots are coming out of the pot.
 If you are purchasing a flowering plant, try to select one that hasn't fully bloomed yet.
-Of course, always be sure to include care instructions.
-Further down you can find a bit of information on gift plants; be sure to follow the links for even more detailed care instructions.
+Always be sure to include care instructions with your gift.
+Further down you can find a bit of information on caring for gift plants; be sure to follow the links for even more detailed care instructions.

-You can make your gift plant even more special by taking it out of that plastic pot and giving it in a creative container; read more in Choosing a Container.
+You can make your gift plant even more special by taking it out of that plastic pot and giving it in a creative container; read more in our article, Choosing a Container.

-Orange-red amaryllis flower with cream centerAmaryllis — These subtropical bulbs are popular gift plants because they can be forced to produce stunning flowers during the holiday season.
-Amaryllis is grown in pots indoors throughout the country, but Florida gardeners are lucky to be able to grow these beauties year-round.
+Bright orange trumpet shaped amaryllis flower has yellow in the interior centerAmaryllis — These subtropical bulbs are popular gift plants because they can be forced to produce stunning flowers during the holiday season, and you can find the bulbs coated with an attractive wax – no pot required!
+Amaryllis is grown indoors throughout the country, but Florida gardeners are lucky to be able to grow these beauties year-round.
 Learn how to care for your amaryllis in the landscape.

 Caring for Your Plant